hyperstack-org/hyperstack/README.md

 + [Pusher](http://pusher.com) which gives you zero config websockets.
 + Short cycle polling (for development)

-As soon as Opal is working on Rails 5, we will add ActionCable.
+Hopefully very shortly we will also have an ActionCable transport.

 Also near term we will have a simple mechanism to plug in your own transport.